 Stoep, one of the more popular South African restaurants from Cheung Sha Beach recently relocated to Mui Wo.
 It’s located at Riverwalk, the fancy promenade next to Silvermine River.

 More information on Silvermine Bay can be found in this dedicated post.

 Discovery Bay Beach

 Of all the beaches on this list, Discovery Bay Beach is the only man-made beach.
 This privately managed beach is a pretty good example of a perfect suburban beach.
 There are plenty of restaurants, cafes, and bars located at the ferry pier, along with ample amenities including a playground for kids.

 Given its location, Discovery Bay Beach is almost always crowded.
-This beach is best enjoyed by the D’Deck, oceanfront alfresco dining area.
+This beach is best enjoyed by the D’Deck, an oceanfront alfresco dining area.

 How to get to Discovery Bay Beach

 The best way to get to the beach is to catch the Discovery Bay Ferry from the Central Ferry Pier Number 3.

 Much More To Do On Lantau